 While I’ve done many things and worn many hats in my life, I’ve always been a storyteller.

 I’m driven by curiosity and my core desire is to understand what makes us the same and what makes us different.
-I want to understand people, to understand who we are.
+I want to understand people, to understand who we are at our depths.
 And I believe that real stories, told with care and intention, can help us understand and appreciate one another and ourselves.

 For fun, I love the steep part of the learning curve more than anything.
 Throw me in the deep end!
 And swimming, so my metaphor is apt.